covid19curvature/covid19curvature.github.io/README.md

-# Computation of Ricci Curvature on COVID-19 Network Data
+# Computation of Ricci Curvature on COVID-19 Network